UCUCDUH/pols_501_wi16/web/stories/index.md

 # Class Expectations

 Students should do the readings *before* the class.
-Some class time will be spent on leacture, but the majority of class time consist of discussion, questions, and problem solving.
+Some class time will be spent on lecture, but the majority of class time consist of discussion, questions, and problem solving.

 Lab sections will cover how to implement the analysis in R, conceptual review and continued elaboration of the week's material, and time for students to discuss and get feedback on their projects.